richafnu/Viva/Viva/insights/copilot-data-privacy-security.md

 There are several high-risk use and sensitive cases that we aim to avoid:

 * Sensitive use cases: Since the data & insights that Viva Insights can provide falls in a sensitive area, it’s difficult to objectively evaluate whether a particular analyst query question related to employee performance or workplace behavior patterns should be answered by Copilot or not.
 While we expect Copilot to answer a question like “How are employees in China collaborating?”, a query such as “Are employees in China working harder than employees in US?” might fall into the “Fairness” category.
-We are dedicated to addressing these complexities by blocking questions which can support making a “judgement”, while allowing questions that help users to obtain “facts.”
+We're dedicated to addressing these complexities by blocking questions which can support making a “judgment”, while allowing questions that help users to obtain “facts.”

-* Privacy Concerns: If the AI feature is not adequately secured, it may pose a risk of exposing user data, including private trending themes and personal information, to unauthorized parties.
+* Privacy Concerns: If the AI feature isn't adequately secured, it may pose a risk of exposing user data, including private trending themes and personal information, to unauthorized parties.
 Ensuring the highest level of privacy and security for our users is a top priority.

-* Bias: The fairness and impartiality of AI systems like Copilot in Viva Insights depend on the quality and bias of the data they are trained on.
+* Bias: The fairness and impartiality of AI systems like Copilot in Viva Insights depend on the quality and bias of the data they're trained on.
 If the training data contains biases, the AI feature could unintentionally generate content that reflects those biases, potentially causing harm or offense.
-We are dedicated to addressing bias in AI systems and working towards providing more equitable and inclusive outputs.
+We're dedicated to addressing bias in AI systems and working towards providing more equitable and inclusive outputs.

-By actively addressing these high-risk scenarios and working collaboratively with our user community, we are committed to delivering a safer, more responsible, and ethically sound AI experience with Copilot in Viva Insights.
+By actively addressing these high-risk scenarios and working collaboratively with our user community, we're committed to delivering a safer, more responsible, and ethically sound AI experience with Copilot in Viva Insights.